someengineering/fixinventory/plugins/onprem/README.md

-# resoto-plugin-onprem (WIP)
+# fix-plugin-onprem (WIP)
-On-Premises Collector Plugin for Resoto
+On-Premises Collector Plugin for Fix

 ## License
 See [LICENSE](../../LICENSE) for details.